harbik/colorimetry/README.md

 ## The CIE Standard Colorimetric [Observer]
 [CIE1931] is a static instance of the [Observer] class representing colorimetric standard observers, and is always included.
 With the default **supplemental-observers** feature also other observers are included, such as the CIE 1976 10º, s, the CIE 2015 2º and CIE 2015 10º observers.
 An observer is represented by three functions, called color matching functions, which are supposed to be an indirect representation of the spectral sensitivities of the _L_, _M_, and _S_ cones in the back of eyes.

-The primary function of an [Observer], such as the [CIE1931] colorimetric standard observer, is the [CIE1931.xyz] method, which takes a spectral distribution as a single argument, and produces an [XYZ] object, encapsulating the CIE 1931 X, Y, and Z tristimulus values.
+The primary function of an [Observer], such as the [CIE1931] colorimetric standard observer, is the [`CIE1931.xyz`] method, which takes a spectral distribution as a single argument, and produces an [XYZ] object, encapsulating the CIE 1931 X, Y, and Z tristimulus values.

 ## [XYZ] Tristimulus Values
-These tristimulus values are an representation of the response of each of the three cones, and an inproduct of the spectrum and the color matching functions.
+These tristimulus values are a representation of the response of each of the three cones, and an inproduct of the spectrum and the color matching functions.
 All color models are using the tristimulus values of a stimulus, essentially a light ray being detected by a set of cones, as a basis.

-## [CieLab] Color Model
+## [`CieLab`] Color Model
-Likewise, the [CIE1931.lab_d65] and [CIE1931.lab_d50] methods can be used to get CIELAB coordinates for a spectrum measured from a color sample, as an instance of the [CieLab](crate::lab::CieLab) class.
+Likewise, the [CIE1931.lab_d65] and [CIE1931.lab_d50] methods can be used to get CIELAB coordinates for a spectrum measured from a color sample, as an instance of the [`CieLab`](crate::lab::CieLab) class.

 ## Color